DDM-Lab/janus/README.md

 `chmod -R g+w /home/ddmlab/experiments/nodegame/games_available/<your-game's-name>/data`
 * create in `/home/ddmlab/experiments/nodegame/games/` a symbolic link to your game; this can be done with `cd /home/ddmlab/experiments/nodegame/games/ ; ln -s ../games_available/<your-game's-name> ./`
-* ensure, probably by using the `janus-users` mailing list, that nodeGame coming down will not impact anyone else, and then restart nodeGame with `sudo systemctl restart nodegame`
+* ensure, probably by using the `DDMLab-members` mailing list, that nodeGame coming down will not impact anyone else, and then restart nodeGame with `sudo systemctl restart nodegame`

 See the existing links in `…/nodegame/games/` for examples.